 You need 50 guests staying overnight at £75 B&B each to qualify for the Special Wedding Package.
 Or 125 at your Wedding Breakfast for the full benefits under the Members Wedding Package.

-It is the B&B use under the Special Wedding Package (SWP) - and the Midweek Wedding Package (MWP) - that allows you to have the castle wedding venue exclusive at reduced rates.
-SWP is our most popular discount wedding package as it encourages wedding couples to have all their guests for the day and night, all staying under one roof together.
+The Weekend Wedding Package is our most popular discount wedding package as it encourages couples to have all their guests for the day and night, all staying under one roof together.
 See Special Wedding Package.

 You can also save money on your wedding at Craig y Nos Castle if you: